cronvel/async-kit/bdd-spec.md

 ) ;
 ```

-should evaluate async truthly && Error && truthly to Error, and trigger in-plan and in-exec catch() and finally().
+should evaluate async truthy && Error && truthy to Error, and trigger in-plan and in-exec catch() and finally().

 ```js
 var stats = createStats( 3 ) ;